jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 (2) A rent calculated by reference to household income is the sum of— (a) the prescribed proportion of the sum of the assessable incomes of the applicable persons concerned, up to the prescribed threshold (or the threshold prescribed for tenants of a category to which the tenant belongs); and
-  (b) the prescribed proportion of any amount by which that sum is greater than that threshold; and (c) if any of the applicable persons is eligible to receive family tax credits under subpart KD of the Income Tax Act 2004, the prescribed proportion of the lesser of—
+  (b) the prescribed proportion of any amount by which that sum is greater than that threshold; and (c) if any of the applicable persons is eligible to receive family tax credits under subparts MA to MF and MZ of the Income Tax Act 2007, the prescribed proportion of the lesser of—
     (i) the total of the amounts that the applicable persons are eligible to receive as family tax credits under that Subpart; and
     (ii) a prescribed amount (or an amount calculated by a prescribed means).
 (3) A rent calculated by reference to benefit levels is the sum of— (a) the prescribed proportion of the rate (before abatement) stated in paragraphs (a) to (j) of clause 1 of Schedule 9 of the Social Security Act 1964 that would be appropriate if the tenant were a beneficiary; and
-  (b) if any of the applicable persons is eligible to receive family tax credits under subpart KD of the Income Tax Act 2004, the prescribed proportion of the lesser of—
+  (b) if any of the applicable persons is eligible to receive family tax credits under subparts MA to MF and MZ of the Income Tax Act 2007, the prescribed proportion of the lesser of—
     (i) the total of the amounts that the applicable persons are eligible to receive as family tax credits under that Subpart; and
     (ii) a prescribed amount (or an amount calculated by a prescribed means).
 (4) The income-related rent for any HNZ housing must not exceed its market rent for the time being.